 What To Look For In An Agency

-LM: I think the biggest thing is support.
+LM: The biggest thing is support.
 You can find all the carriers with any upline, they’re all going to have them, that’s just the way the business is.

 I don’t make a dime until these guys sell, so I want to help them.
 It’s self-serving, so I want to help out as much as I can and then once I’ve shown them how to fish then they’re catching fish all day long.

 DD: And I’ll add just a throw-in, I think it’s important to clarify, the product knowledge is something that you will absolutely get in the process of doing all of the required testing and certifications.

 I go to these to get the product knowledge because I hate reading.
 I don’t want to sit at my house and read a book, but I’ll go to a happy hour and learn about it.

 Warning Signs Of A Bad Agency

 LM: There’s only one thing that comes to mind.
-Depending on who you’re going to partner up with, you can get assignment of commissions.
-That is something that I would definitely warn you against.
+Depending on who you’re going to partner up with, you can get “assignment of commissions.”

 An assignment of commission what happens is the carrier pays the upline, then the upline is now in the business of payroll and they’re paying the agent.

 Are Agents Vested?

 One, you lose your license.
 You can’t control that.
 If you lose your license you’re not going to get paid commissions.

 I’ve seen that and it’s not good because you lose your book, you’re starting from scratch if you decide to get back into it.

 So every year you’ve got to do your AHIP and your carrier certifications, it’s a must.
 As long as you do that you’re 100% vested, that book of business that you’ve worked hard for is yours to grow.

-Again, this is solid advice when you’re in business for yourself.
-Make sure that you own that book of business because if things don’t turn out the way you think and you want to change agency relationships, you’re at the agency’s mercy.
+This is solid advice.
+You’re in business for yourself!
+Make sure you own your book of business.
+If things don’t turn out the way you think and you want to change agency relationships, you’re at the agency’s mercy.

 LM: That’s when you can go live in Florida and go fishing every day.

-DD: That’s right.
+DD: That’s right!